dawranliou/dawranliou.com/content/about.md

 industries.

-Kira was then acquired by [Litera][Litera] in September 2021, marking an impressive exit for a startup that betted itself on Clojure back in 2010.
+Kira was then acquired by [Litera][Litera] in September 2021, marking an impressive exit for a startup that bet itself on Clojure back in 2010.
 Litera is a much bigger company than Kira, with several product offerings to the legal professionals.
 This is kind of a classic "small Clojure team in a big org" situation.
 It's nice to see Clojure continue to thrive as the Kira team